Kot Engenharia

-Kot carried out instrumentation work on the tracks of a railroad that connects two Brazilian states.
-In this article you can find out more about this Succes story developed by the company's team!
+Kot recently completed a project to install track on a railroad line connecting two Brazilian states.
+In this article, you can learn more about this Succes story by the company’s team!

 Introduction

-Derailments on railroad tracks are serious occurrences that must be prevented because, in addition to causing material losses and track disruptions, they can lead to fatal accidents.
-In these cases, the main points to look out for are the increased load on the wheel flange, the decrease in vertical load and the increase in the angle of attack of the wheels.
+First, railroad derailments are serious incidents that must be prevented because, in addition to causing property damage and service disruptions, they can result in fatal accidents.
+In this regard, the main factors to watch for are increased load on the wheel flange, decreased vertical load, and an increased wheel angle of attack.
 [1]

-One of the methods for assessing derailments was proposed by Nadal, who correlates the lateral and vertical load values (L/V).
-When this coefficient exceeds Nadal's limit, there is a displacement from bottom to top of the wheel flange on the rail, causing derailment.
+In addition, one method for evaluating derailments was proposed by Nadal, which correlates the lateral and vertical load values (L/V).
+When this coefficient exceeds the Nadal limit, the wheel flange shifts upward on the rail, causing a derailment.
 [2]

 Figure 1 shows the derailment mechanism in which Nadal's condition applies.